jekhokie/jekhokie.github.io/about-me.md

 This site is my way of sharing my knowledge and professional profile.
 It is intended to grow into a complete knowledge base and demonstration of my technical (and possibly other) interests and abilities as I continue to expand my knowledge of recent technologies and fundamental concepts.

+If you'd like to know more about me and my professional career, you can find details
+<a href="https://www.linkedin.com/in/justin-karimi-cissp/" target="_blank">HERE</a>.